Saturday, September 20, 2025

 1. Property Rights

 Parkmount lots are through-lots.
 Most property owners everywhere else in Toronto don't have double-fronting properties like these.
-The vast majority front on a single street, and back onto another back, or a laneway.
+The vast majority of lots front on a single street, and back onto another back, or a laneway.

 That's what makes Parkmount lots special.
 They're pushmi-pullyus: "An imaginary creature resembling a llama or antelope, but with a head at either end of the body, pointing away from the torso, so that the creature always faces in two directions at once."